Franchise Group (NASDAQ:FRG) Releases FY 2022 Earnings Guidance

 Franchise Group (NASDAQ:FRG – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $5.000-$5.000 for the period, compared to the Thomson Reuters consensus estimate of $4.820.
 The company issued revenue guidance of $4.45 billion-$4.45 billion, compared to the consensus revenue estimate of $4.24 billion.

-Franchise Group (NASDAQ:FRG – Get Rating) last announced its quarterly earnings data on Wednesday, February 23rd.
-The company reported $0.77 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.75 by $0.02.
-The company had revenue of $942.80 million for the quarter, compared to analysts’ expectations of $849.32 million.
-Franchise Group had a return on equity of 27.31% and a net margin of 11.18%.
-Franchise Group’s revenue for the quarter was up 90.0% compared to the same quarter last year.
-During the same period last year, the firm posted ($0.12) EPS.
-As a group, analysts predict that Franchise Group will post 4.97 earnings per share for the current year.

-FRG has been the topic of a number of research reports.
-Aegis raised their price objective on Franchise Group from $50.00 to $61.00 and gave the company a buy rating in a report on Tuesday, November 23rd.
-Zacks Investment Research cut Franchise Group from a buy rating to a hold rating in a report on Monday, February 28th.
-B. Riley raised their price objective on Franchise Group from $58.00 to $65.00 and gave the company a buy rating in a report on Tuesday, November 23rd.
-Finally, Barrington Research lifted their price target on Franchise Group from $58.00 to $65.00 and gave the stock an outperform rating in a research note on Wednesday, December 8th.
-One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Franchise Group currently has a consensus rating of Buy and an average price target of $58.00.
+Several equities analysts have recently commented on the stock.
+Barrington Research upped their price objective on shares of Franchise Group from $58.00 to $65.00 and gave the stock an outperform rating in a report on Wednesday, December 8th.
+Zacks Investment Research lowered shares of Franchise Group from a buy rating to a hold rating in a report on Monday, February 28th.
+Aegis upped their price objective on shares of Franchise Group from $50.00 to $61.00 and gave the stock a buy rating in a report on Tuesday, November 23rd.
+Finally, B. Riley upped their price objective on shares of Franchise Group from $58.00 to $65.00 and gave the stock a buy rating in a report on Tuesday, November 23rd.
+One equities research analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Franchise Group has a consensus rating of Buy and a consensus target price of $58.00.

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 15th.
+Investors of record on Friday, April 1st will be paid a $0.625 dividend.
+This represents a $2.50 annualized dividend and a dividend yield of 5.79%.
+The ex-dividend date of this dividend is Thursday, March 31st.
+Franchise Group’s dividend payout ratio (DPR) is 28.84%.

+In related news, Director Patrick A. Cozza acquired 4,000 shares of Franchise Group stock in a transaction that occurred on Monday, March 7th.
+The stock was purchased at an average price of $41.00 per share, for a total transaction of $164,000.00.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+30.10% of the stock is owned by company insiders.

-A number of institutional investors have recently made changes to their positions in the business.
-Royal Bank of Canada grew its position in shares of Franchise Group by 29.3% in the 2nd quarter.
-Royal Bank of Canada now owns 1,953 shares of the company’s stock worth $68,000 after buying an additional 442 shares during the last quarter.
-UBS Group AG grew its position in shares of Franchise Group by 106.7% in the 3rd quarter.
-UBS Group AG now owns 4,034 shares of the company’s stock worth $143,000 after buying an additional 2,082 shares during the last quarter.
-Amalgamated Bank bought a new stake in shares of Franchise Group in the 4th quarter worth approximately $202,000.
-Millennium Management LLC bought a new stake in shares of Franchise Group in the 3rd quarter worth approximately $282,000.
-Finally, Parametric Portfolio Associates LLC bought a new stake in shares of Franchise Group in the 4th quarter worth approximately $320,000.
-47.41% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently bought and sold shares of the business.
+Royal Bank of Canada grew its holdings in shares of Franchise Group by 29.3% during the second quarter.
+Royal Bank of Canada now owns 1,953 shares of the company’s stock worth $68,000 after buying an additional 442 shares in the last quarter.
+Morgan Stanley grew its holdings in shares of Franchise Group by 226.7% during the second quarter.
+Morgan Stanley now owns 163,169 shares of the company’s stock worth $5,754,000 after buying an additional 113,230 shares in the last quarter.
+Invesco Ltd. grew its holdings in shares of Franchise Group by 12.8% during the third quarter.
+Invesco Ltd. now owns 19,584 shares of the company’s stock worth $693,000 after buying an additional 2,217 shares in the last quarter.
+Millennium Management LLC purchased a new stake in shares of Franchise Group during the third quarter worth about $282,000.
+Finally, UBS Group AG grew its holdings in shares of Franchise Group by 106.7% during the third quarter.
+UBS Group AG now owns 4,034 shares of the company’s stock worth $143,000 after buying an additional 2,082 shares in the last quarter.
+Hedge funds and other institutional investors own 47.41% of the company’s stock.

 Franchise Group, Inc is a holding company, which engages in the provision of tax return preparation and related services and products.
 It operates through the following segments: Vitamin Shoppe, American Freight, Liberty Tax and Buddy’s.
 The Vitamin Shoppe segment is an omni-channel specialty retailer of vitamins, herbs, specialty supplements, sports nutrition and other health and wellness products.